Artsy toys for kids are a lifesaver at my house.

 Yet, I want my kids to be creative.
 They want to be creative.
 It’s good for their development.
 And sometimes, frankly, I just need them to be entertained independently for a while.

-Disclosure: As an Amazon Associate, I may earn a commission on purchases you make after clicking through the links on this post, at no additional cost to you.
+Disclosure: This post contains affiliate links, meaning I may earn a commission on purchases you make after clicking through the links on this post, at no additional cost to you.
+As an Amazon Associate, I earn on qualifying purchases.

 Do-a-Dot markers are essentially BINGO stampers, but the kids have so much fun with them.
 You can buy or print out special coloring pages made especially for dotting, or you can just let the kids be creative on plain paper.